n1999ck/n1999ck/README.md

 ### Hi there 👋
+I'm Nick, a student at Columbus State University working on a dual degree in web development and art history.
+My priority in life is to learn as much as I can.
+I'm looking for a way to combine my fields.

+Some of my code is hosted here; eventually I'll be making a site where my art history stuff can live.
+Some topics I've covered recently include Alma Thomas

+Current courses: Data Structures, Internet Programming, Computer Organization, Discrete Mathematics, American Art

+Things I want to learn: C, server systems, general hardware stuff

 <!--
 **n1999ck/n1999ck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.